Learn to Hunt

 Competition for LWCF funds is intense; but this program provides an excellent opportunity to develop a wide range of outdoor recreational projects that are in high demand.
 Popular projects in recent years have included skate parks, playgrounds, new and renovated swimming pools, sport complexes, campgrounds and multipurpose trails.

 Initial screening for Section 106 clearance will be done by the DNR in partnership with the National Park Service.
 All "Requests for SHPO Comment on a Project" need to be forwarded to the DNR along with the LWCF grant application.
 Please be sure that all information is correct and complete.
-If you have any questions, please contact Nick Dellaca at 515-725-0027.
+If you have any questions, please contact Jessica Flatt at 515-975-8569.

 Grant Application Submission and Deadline:

+The LWCF grant application and materials are updated on a yearly basis by January 15th.
 The annual deadline for the LWCF grant applications is 4:30 pm, March 15th, or the closest working day thereof.
-Submit one complete grant application electronically to Nick Dellaca at
+Mailed applications must be post marked by the grant submission deadline.
+Submit one complete grant application electronically to Jessica Flatt at

 Iowa Department of Natural Resources, LWCF Program